kmolski/acme-bot/README.md

 # acme-bot

-Discord bot with Unix shell-inspired commands and music playback features.
+Discord bot with music playback and Unix shell-inspired commands.

 [Have a chat!](https://discordapp.com/users/596614462019207178)